icyflame/all-user-commits/README.md

 # all-user-commits

-> See the commit hashes of every commit has ever pushed to GitHub
+> See the commit hashes of every commit a user has ever pushed to GitHub

 **Unfinished** I am still working to get this repository to full functionality.